 The association between indicators related to the different Checks on Government subattributes is also high: the lowest bivariate correlation is .39 and the lowest factor loading .47.
 Three reflective indices were constructed: on Effective Parliament: (CA=.
-96), Judicial Independence (CA=.92) and Media Integrity (CA=.94).
+95), Judicial Independence (CA=.90) and Media Integrity (CA=.95).
 IRT was used in the first two cases, due to significant missing data in some of the indicators.
 BFA was used in the latter case.
-To reduce missing data for the Effective Parliament index, a score of 0 was awarded where there was no legislature according to the Institutions and Elections Project (IAEP) data set (Wig, Hegre and Regan 2015).
-These indices were then aggregated into a more general index using BFA, as they tend to reflect a common underlying attribute which is interpreted as Checks on Government (CA=.
-90).
+These indices were then aggregated into a more general index using BFA, as they tend to reflect a common underlying attribute which is interpreted as Checks on Government (CA=.91).